godotengine/godot-docs/tutorials/performance/using_servers.rst

 Creating a sprite
 -----------------

-This is a simple example of how to create a sprite from code and move it using the low-level :ref:`CanvasItem <class_CanvasItem>` API.
+This is an example of how to create a sprite from code and move it using the low-level :ref:`CanvasItem <class_CanvasItem>` API.

 .. tabs::